dovrosenberg/adhoc-reporter/README.md

 `meteor add dovrosenberg:ad-hoc-reporter`

-You also need to have some version of bootstrap 3 installed, including modal.js.
+You also need to have some version of bootstrap 3 installed, including modal.js and dropdown.js.
 And Font Awesome or Glyphicons (for glyphicon-chevron-down/fa-chevron-down and  glyphicon-chevron-up/fa-chevron-up)

 **To use:**